Joe Vigil

-Early life
+Early life and education

-Born in Antonito, Colorado, Vigil moved to Alamosa, Colorado, where he attended high school.
+Born in Antonito, Colorado on November 25, 1929, Vigil moved to Alamosa, Colorado, where he attended high school.
+He was raised by his mother and was an active boy scout and football player.

-After high school and a brief spell of two years in the United States Navy, Vigil attended Adams State College, as an undergraduate, then Colorado College for a master's degree before doing his doctorate at the University of New Mexico.
+After high school and a brief spell of two years in the United States Navy, Vigil attended Adams State College as an undergraduate where he earned his Bachelor of Arts in biology and played football.
+He went on to earn his Master of Arts in education at Adams State in 1959.
+He then obtained a Master of Science in chemistry from Colorado College in 1964 before completing his doctorate in exercise physiology at the University of New Mexico in 1972.

 Coaching career

-Vigil started his coaching career at his old high school, Alamosa High School, before becoming coach at his old university, Adams State.
-There he taught from 1965 to 1993, taking the university to 19 national titles at track and field, and cross-country.
+Vigil started his coaching career at his old high school, Alamosa High School, where he also taught for 12 years before becoming a coach at Adams State.